About the Central Repository

-Receives biosamples collected in many different studies, stores the samples under optimal conditions, and distributes them to qualified investigators.
-The Contractor for the Biorepository is Precision for Medicine of Frederick, MD.
+Receives biospecimens collected in many different studies, stores and distributes them under optimal conditions, to qualified investigators.
+The Contractor for the Biospecimen Repository is Precision for Medicine of Frederick, MD.

-Receives, archives, maintains and distributes databases from studies.
-In addition the Data Repository analyzes stored data in response to inquiries, assists ongoing studies in preparing data for eventual archiving, coordinates cross-referencing between the two Repositories, and maintains the Central Repository website.
-The Contractor for the Data Repository is Information Management Services, Inc, Calverton, MD.
+Receives, archives, maintains and distributes data from studies.
+In addition the Data Repository analyzes stored data in response to inquiries, assists ongoing studies in preparing data for eventual archiving, coordinates cross-referencing genotyping data housed at the National Center for Biotechnology Information's (NCBI) database of Genotypes and Phenotypes (dbGaP) for specified studies, and maintains the Central Repository website.
+The Contractor for the Data Repository is Booz Allen Hamilton, Bethesda, MD.

-The NIDDK Central Repository has four major components:
+The NIDDK Central Repository has four major domains and functional areas:

 - An archive of clinical data and documentation from NIDDK-sponsored studies

-- A collection of biospecimens and an associated database that identifies specimens collected from ongoing and completed studies funded by NIDDK and links them to the associated phenotypic data
+- A collection of biospecimens and an associated database that identifies specimens collected from ongoing and completed studies and links them to the associated phenotypic data

-- A collection of genotyping data from GWAS and sequencing studies housed at the National Center for Biotechnology Information's (NCBI) database of Genotypes and Phenotypes (dbGaP)
+- A collection of genotyping data from GWAS and sequencing studies housed at dbGaP

 For more information about the Central Repository, please read the Frequently Asked Questions.